adopted-ember-addons/ember-data-factory-guy/README.md

 ### Testing models, controllers, components

 - FactoryGuy needs to setup the factories before the test run.
-  - By default, you only need to call `manualSetup(this.container)` in unit/component tests
+  - By default, you only need to call `manualSetup(this)` in unit/component tests

 - Sample model test: [profile-test.js](https://github.com/danielspaniel/ember-data-factory-guy/blob/master/tests/unit/models/profile-test.js)
   - Use `moduleForModel` ( ember-qunit ), or `describeModel` ( ember-mocha ) test helper